Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study: Related Work

 \subsection{Multilingual Inconsistency in Language Models}

 The phenomenon of language-dependent model behavior has emerged as a critical concern for global LLM deployment.
-Wang et al. \citep{wang2024nyu} conducted the foundational study in this area, examining political bias inconsistencies in bilingual GPT models.
+Zhou \& Zhang \citep{wang2024nyu} conducted the foundational study in this area, examining political bias inconsistencies in bilingual GPT models.
 Using US-China relations as their primary case study, they found that Chinese-language queries consistently elicited more pro-China responses compared to equivalent English queries.
 Their methodology, which involved careful translation and back-translation validation of prompts, established best practices for bilingual bias research that we adopt and extend in the present study.

 The mechanisms underlying multilingual inconsistency appear to involve both training data imbalances and structural aspects of multilingual model architectures.
-Qi et al. \citep{qi2023crosslingual} demonstrated that sentence-level processing patterns differ systematically between languages in multilingual transformers, with models tending to overgeneralize patterns from high-resource languages (primarily English) to lower-resource ones.
+Yoo et al. \citep{qi2023crosslingual} showed that the multilingual capabilities of large language models differ systematically across languages when resolving structural ambiguity, with models tending to overgeneralize patterns from high-resource languages (primarily English) to lower-resource ones.
 In the context of Chinese, this creates a complex dynamic: while Chinese is a high-resource language in absolute terms, the composition of Chinese-language training data---heavily influenced by PRC state media and censored social platforms---differs qualitatively from English web content \citep{xu2024censorship}.

 Johns Hopkins University research \citep{jhu2025multilingual} has further documented what they term ``information cocoons'' in multilingual AI, where the same query produces different factual claims depending on query language.
 Their analysis of border dispute queries found that Hindi queries yielded India-aligned responses while Chinese queries produced China-aligned responses, demonstrating that multilingual models may effectively encode multiple inconsistent worldviews rather than a unified factual understanding.